mmartin46/TaskManager/README.md

 - Real-time updates and notification using SignalR
 - Response design implemented for mobile/desktop devices
-- Allows users to end tasks which have high processing power.
+- Allows users to end tasks which have high processing power
+- Integrated custom removal and adding of services and processes

 #### Screenshots